ankitdani/donation-inventory-management/README.md

 ## Overview

 A full-stack donation management system with a React frontend and a Spring Boot backend.
+Checkout the demo [here](https://drive.google.com/file/d/1nzssBiNoZf35kAPesyG--UGEycfOCU-e/view?usp=sharing).
+Skip to 03:15 to skip the project setup guide.

 ## Prerequisites